Ungeziefi/Subnautica-Mods/Docs/README.md

-This project is mainly aimed at porting the majority of features from [Tweaks and Fixes](https://github.com/qqqbbb/Tweaks-and-Fixes) by [qqqbbb](https://github.com/qqqbbb) to a **clean and optimized** codebase that is easier to maintain or contribute to.
-It is also **more compatible**, largely thanks to avoiding `bool Prefix` patches that skip the original code and by making **every feature optional**.
+A collection of fixes, tweaks, and new features for Subnautica 2.0.
+The Fixes and Tweaks modules are a complete rework of [Tweaks and Fixes](https://github.com/qqqbbb/Tweaks-and-Fixes).
+Every single change is configurable and optimized for compatibility, avoiding the use of bool Prefixes whenever possible.
+The code is also more readable and organized.

-You can find a complete list of current, planned, and unplanned features in the [Docs folder](https://github.com/Ungeziefi/Subnautica-Mods/tree/main/Docs), along with notes on any user-facing differences in how the features are implemented.
-Some new features are included as well.
+You can find complete documentation in the [Docs folder](https://github.com/Ungeziefi/Subnautica-Mods/tree/main/Docs).

 <small>**Disclaimer**: None of the T&F code was a direct copy, assuming the feature isn't simple to the point it can't be implemented any differently.</small>